Astros manager Dusty Baker gets COVID-19 vaccine after initial reticence

-HOUSTON (AP) Houston Astros manager Dusty Baker said he had been vaccinated against COVID-19 as the team began spring training Thursday.
+HOUSTON — Houston Astros manager Dusty Baker said he had been vaccinated against COVID-19 as the team began spring training Thursday.

 But the 71-year-old Baker, who is Black, understands the reticence of some in his community to get the vaccine because of this country’s history with medical studies on Black people without permission.